Nice3point/RevitExtensions/Readme.md

 var elements = part.GetSplittingElements();
 ```

-**GetSplittingElements** extension identifies the curves used to create the part.
+**GetSplittingCurves** extension identifies the curves used to create the part.

 ```csharp
 var curves = part.GetSplittingCurves();